BaseMax/IssueTrackerGraphQLTS/README.md

 - `removeTagFromIssue(issueId: ID!, tag: String!): Issue`: Remove a tag from a specific issue.
 - `addCommentToIssue(issueId: ID!, content: String!): Comment`: Add a comment to a specific issue.
 - `updateComment(commentId: ID!, content: String!): Comment`: Update the content of a comment.
-- `deleteComment(commentId: ID!): ID`: Delete a comment from the system.
+- `removeComment(commentId: ID!): ID`: Delete a comment from the system.
 - `addWatcherToIssue(issueId: ID!, watcherId: ID!): Issue`: Add a user as a watcher to a specific issue.
 - `removeWatcherFromIssue(issueId: ID!, watcherId: ID!): Issue`: Remove a user from the watchers of a specific issue.
 - `addAttachmentToIssue(issueId: ID!, fileUrl: String!, description: String): Issue`: Add an attachment (e.g., file, image) to a specific issue.